zahaibalig/huldra/DEVELOPMENT-GUIDELINES.md

 - If you are assigned as a reviewer, try to provide your review within 2 days
 - Provide an assesment of the code as diligently as possible, and feel free to ask for as many changes as necessary
 - It is the responsibility of the developer who is making the PR to merge it into the development branch, however if you merge the PR, make sure to delete the associated branch afterwards (and inform the developer)

+### Continuous Integration / Continuous Deployment

+Please see `GITHUB-ACTIONS.md` for details.

 ### Versioning and Releases